cbedroid/pydatpiff/README.md

 Here are somethings you can do with **`Pydtapiff Media`**
  - `find_song` - Find any song made by an artist.
- - `play`  - Plays songs from  current mixtape.
+ - `play`  - Plays songs from a mixtape.
- - `download` - Download current song.
+ - `download` - Download a song from mixtape.
  - `download_album` - Download all songs from an mixtape.

 --- ---